hiteshjasani/clj-relentless/README.md

 # clj-relentless

-A Clojure library designed to enable easy retrying of code in the face of exceptions.
+A Clojure library designed to enable easy and intelligent retrying of code in the face of exceptions.

 Networking code needs a retry strategy when things don't work the first time.
 Failures may be recoverable (temporary network glitches,